fervinicius/vehicule-rental/README.md

 The environment is fully containerized with Docker, ensuring portability and a streamlined setup process.

+## API Endpoints

+The following is a list of the main endpoints available in the application:

+### Motorcycles
+- `POST /motorcycles` - Registers a new motorcycle.
+- `GET /motorcycles` - Lists all motorcycles.
+- `GET /motorcycles?licensePlate={plate}` - Filters motorcycles by license plate.
+- `PUT /motorcycles/{id}` - Updates a motorcycle's license plate.
+- `DELETE /motorcycles/{id}` - Deletes a motorcycle.

+### Drivers
+- `POST /drivers` - Registers a new driver.
+- `GET /drivers` - Lists all drivers.
+- `GET /drivers/{id}` - Gets a driver by ID.
+- `POST /drivers/{id}/cnh-image` - Uploads the driver's license image for a driver.

+### Rentals
+- `POST /rentals` - Creates a new rental.
+- `POST /rentals/{id}/return` - Finalizes a rental and calculates the total cost.
+- `GET /rentals/plans` - Lists the available rental plans.

 ## How to Run the Project

 1.  **Clone the repository:**